Aravella Simotas: LGBTQ rights

 later passed the Senate, and was signed into law by Governor Andrew Cuomo.
 Since she first took office, Simotas supported the Gender Expression Non-Discrimination Act (GENDA), for which she was a "multi-sponsor".

 Criminal justice

 In 2019, Simotas introduced legislation to close a loophole in New York's Raise the Age law to expand eligibility for record sealing.

-Simotas voted against rollbacks to bail reform in the FY 2020-2021 state budget.
+Simotas voted against rollbacks to bail reform in the FY 2020–2021 state budget.

 Energy and environment

 Simotas served as chairperson of Smart Power NY, a coalition to develop new energy sources for Western Queens.
 One of its goals was to support the replacement of "decades-old, dirty" power plants in Astoria with newer generators.

 Other issues

-Simotas has pushed for the allocation of additional polling sites and the expansion of early voting.
+Simotas advocated for more polling sites and expanded early voting.

-Simotas joined several other public officials in protesting against the anti-immigrant Greek organization, Golden Dawn, which held a recruitment meeting in Queens.
-Simotas said that the anti-immigrant message was not welcome in her community; she expressed anger because she is an immigrant herself.
+Simotas joined public officials in protesting a Golden Dawn recruitment meeting in Queens, opposing its anti-immigrant message.

-Simotas has supported the expansion of Mount Sinai Queens hospital, which is undergoing a $125 million building project, noting the expanding population of western Queens and the necessity of increased healthcare opportunities to meet the needs of a growing community.
+Simotas supported the expansion of Mount Sinai Queens hospital, citing the need for more healthcare services in western Queens.

-In 2013, Simotas supported the retention and expansion of Gifted and Talented programs in her district.
-Simotas has assisted in keeping local public schools open and functioning in her district, including Long Island City High School, which has been threatened with closing or "co-location" (consolidation) since the early 2010s.
+In 2013, Simotas supported maintaining and expanding Gifted and Talented programs in her district.
+She also worked to keep local public schools open, including Long Island City High School.

-Simotas has pushed for cleaner streets in Astoria, calling upon Mayor Bill de Blasio to take action and reduce street waste and litter.
+Simotas urged Mayor Bill de Blasio to address street waste and litter in Astoria.